TomasPerezGonz/desafioevaluado/README.md

 * How to run the test suite: in terminal run rails s, use your common navegator a go to http://127.0.0.1:3000/

+* This Rails project has been created as an evaluated challenge in the Ruby on Rails Bootcamp for Startups.
+It is something simple, being the first project in this language.